nix97/nix/README.md

 ### 9.Second-order ODE Solver using Runge-Kutta-Fehlberg (RKF45)
 To solving initial value problem (ivp) second-order Ordinary Differential Equation(ODE) using Runge-Kutta-Fehlberg formula (RKF45).
+This formula got advantages than the RK4 classic, RKF45 have Error Estimation.

 ### 10. Eigenpairs Fullset
 Jacobi Iteration for Eigenvalues and Eigenvectors